krispenney/citibike-analysis/README.md

 ### Provided Datasets

+The data used for this analysis has been provided by [Citibike NYC](https://www.citibikenyc.com/system-data).
 I have included the datasets (within `/data`) that I utilized as a part of my analysis.
 One dataset that was too large (~500mb compressed) was the 2017 trips dataset, which can be downloaded.
 Note that the notebooks have been designed to read the csv files directly as `zip` archives, therefore no need to `unzip`.

 - `citibike_2017.csv.zip`: this dataset is a collection of the 2017 citibike trip dataset.
   - As noted above this file has been assembed and is hosted on my Google Drive.